ArtS/arts.github.com/_posts/2015-10-07-how-to-trace-sql-server-database-errors-and-exceptions-with-sql-profiler.md

 ---
-Sometimes, when errors or exceptions happen you can't just attach a debugger to your web app - for example, errors may happen only in production, and you can only sit and watch the error logs fly past, or sometimes there's even no meaningful logs available.
-Maybe you need to debug a closed system - proprietary component/nuget package that fails.
+Sometimes, when errors or exceptions happen you can't just attach a debugger to your web app - for example, errors may happen only in production, and you can only sit and watch the error logs fly past, or sometimes there are even no meaningful logs available.
+Maybe you need to debug a closed system - proprietary component/NuGet package that fails.
 Maybe it's a combination of several factors
 - licenses, data, environment settings, external processes - all that makes local error replication really hard or impossible.

 ## How to catch the bastard
-But if you know from the logs or other sources that error occurs when database is accessed, you can find out which queries fail and why.
+But if you know from the logs or other sources that error occurs when a database is accessed, you can find out which queries fail and why.
 Firstly, you need to attach SQL Profiler to an instance of SQL Server.
 Run SQL Profiler, from "File" menu select "New trace...", then enter your server address and connection credentials, click "Connect".